blukatdevelopment/ManafestArena/Planning/stories.md

 **Description**:
 As a player with one playthrough, I should be compelled to return to unlock upgrades I missed on the first pass.

-**name**: Character abilities
-**Description**:
-As a player with multiple playthroughs, I should feel each character has a distinct playstyle characterized by their abilities and items.

-**name**: Skeletal Arena maps
-**Description**:
-As a player, I should be challenged to fight in maps containing different topography conducive to different tactics.
-- Create roughly 5 different arena maps

 **name**: Arena Map visual polish
 **Description**:
 As a player, I should be able to visually differentiate maps through a combination of colors and set pieces.
 - Create and place some set pieces
-- Find some way to introduce color into maps
+DONE - Find some way to introduce color into maps
 - Mitigate roughness and ugliness where possible

 **name**: Playtesting Round 1